-The Marietta Police Department is dedicated to finding ways to educate and protect our youth through a program called Radkids, a personal empowerment safety education which includes a 10-hour curriculum for children ages 5 to 12.
-Topics covered include: bully prevention; internet, home, school, vehicle, and outdoor safety; predator tricks, and physical resistance strategies against child abduction.
+The Marietta Police Department is dedicated to protecting its citizens in every way possible by finding ways to fight and prevent crime, while also finding ways to educate and protect the City's youth through a program called Radkids, a personal empowerment safety education, which includes a 10 hour curriculum for children ages 8 to 12.

 The Marietta Police Athletic League (PAL) Program is excited to announce registration is now available for its 2016 Summer Camp Program for youth in grades 1st – 12th.
 The camp will be held June 6th – July 22nd from 8am – 6pm at the Lawrence Street Recreation Center located at 510 Lawrence Street, Marietta, GA 30060.
 PAL Summer Camp will include: athletics, academics, field trips, daily breakfast, lunch & snacks.

 The Marietta Police Athletic League is hosting a 10 week BASKETBALL Skill-Building Clinic on Mondays and Wednesdays from 6-8pm at the Lawrence Street Recreation Center, starting March 7 through May 18, for youth ages 8-16.

 The City of Marietta is now accepting applications for the 2016 July 4th parade.
 School bands, military units, civic organizations, beauty queens, local Boys and Girl Scout clubs, area businesses and others can sign up online to be part of the City's biggest celebration of the year.